What is X-Y Theory of Management?

-First things first - Theory Z is not a Mcgregor idea and as such is not Mcgregor's extension of his XY theory.
+Please note that Theory Z is not a Mcgregor idea and as such is not Mcgregor's extension of his XY theory.

-- Theory Z essentially advocates a combination of all that's best about theory Y and modern Japanese management, which places a large amount of freedom and trust with workers, and assumes that workers have a strong loyalty and interest in team-working and the organisation.
+- Theory Z essentially advocates a combination of all that's best about Theory Y and modern Japanese management, which places a large amount of freedom and trust with workers, and assumes that workers have a strong loyalty and interest in team-working and the organisation.

 Please note, that they were not created by McGregor.
-BusinessBalls (Alan Chapman) developed them to help understanding and application of McGregor's XY Theory concept.
+BusinessBalls (Alan Chapman) developed them to help the understanding and application of McGregor's XY Theory concept.
 The test is a simple reflective tool, not a scientifically validated instrument; it's a learning aid and broad indicator.
 Please use it as such.

 - Free XY Theory diagram (pdf)

 - Free XY Theory test tool - personal and organisational - (pdf)

 - Free XY Theory test tool - personal and organisational - (doc version)

 - Same free XY Theory test tool - two-page version with clearer layout and scoring - (pdf)